quii/learn-go-with-tests/context.md

 > The context package provides functions to derive new Context values from existing ones.
 These values form a tree: when a Context is canceled, all Contexts derived from it are also canceled.

-It's important that you derive your contexts so that cancellations are propegated throughout the call stack for a given request.
+It's important that you derive your contexts so that cancellations are propagated throughout the call stack for a given request.

-What we do is derive a new `cancellingCtx` from our `request` which gives us access to a `cancel` function.
+What we do is derive a new `cancellingCtx` from our `request` which returns us a `cancel` function.
 We then schedule that function to be called in 5 milliseconds by using `time.AfterFunc`.
-Finally we use this new context in our request by calling `request.WithContext`
+Finally we use this new context in our request by calling `request.WithContext`.

 ## Try to run the test

-The test fails as we'd expect
+The test fails as we'd expect.

 ```go
 --- FAIL: TestServer (0.00s)